complex64/sup/README.md

 }
 ```

-The right child continues to server HTTP requests independent of the left child.
+The right child continues to serve HTTP requests independent of the left child.

 ```go
 func runRightChild(ctx context.Context) error {